-This means that you can use any of the pure ruby libraries in the form of gemsruby’s version of packaged librariesin IronRuby without any changes.
+This means that you can use any of the pure ruby libraries, found in the form of gems -ruby’s version of packaged libraries- in IronRuby without any changes.

+At this point you may be wondering how all this ties into the Ruby language, keep reading to find out why all this is a good thing.

-1.2.Why Ruby's type system is a good thing
+1.2.3 Why Ruby's type system is a good thing

-Ruby more than up for its slower speed by representing a kind of bestofbreed implementation of a programming language.
+Ruby more than makes up for its slower speed by representing a kind of best-of-breed implementation of a programming language.
 Ruby borrows the best features from Smalltalk to Java and Perl to Python.
 Because of its nature it allows you to develop applications quickly and with very expressive code.

 The Ruby language has more attributes than just the ones mentioned above.
 You can use features from functional programming, it understands closures, it allows for objects to be altered at run-time and it supports introspection.

-There is an ongoing discussion about whether static typing does actually give you more safe code, after all type errors are the most trivial of errors and usually pretty easy to fix.
+There is an ongoing discussion about whether static typing does actually give you more safe code, after all, type errors are the most trivial of errors and usually pretty easy to fix.
 Even in statically typed languages we often use untyped code, like passing Object around instead of a more concrete type.
 And yet that doesn’t yield as many errors as expected because you typically know which behavior to expect in a given situation.

 Next we'll look at some of the consequences of having a dynamic language at your disposal.
 We'll cover the console with REPL and talk about the first class eval method in comparison to the Reflection.Emit API that can be used in C# to execute late bound code.

-1.3 Getting IronRuby
+1.3 Getting to know IronRuby

-By now you must be in dire need of some action.
-First, we need to .
+By now, you must be in dire need of some action.
+First, we need to get IronRuby on your machine.
 After that we'll get to do a little bit of coding using the interactive console, at which time we'll introduce you to the concept of REPL and why the console will be your new best programming buddy.
-When you're familiar with the console it's time to look at what it means to have a firstclass eval method in your programming language.
+When you're familiar with the console, it's time to look at what it means to have a first-class eval method in your programming language.

 1.3.1 Bootstrapping your environment